 4 sites have been placed on the List of World Heritage in Danger; all of them are in the Democratic Republic of the Congo.

 14% of the surface area of humid forest block in Central Africa has been designated as protected.

 ANPN Patrol on the Oua river, Minkebe National Park © James Morgan-WWF

 UNESCO World Heritage Centre’s action in the Congo Basin

-Two programs aiming at enhancing the conservation of the Congo Basin’s natural heritage are coordinated in the Special Projects Unit of the World Heritage Centre.
+Two programs aiming at enhancing the conservation of the Congo Basin’s natural heritage are coordinated in the Natural Heritage Unit of the World Heritage Centre.